(Here is a link to some useful videos on dependency injection and Castle Windsor that helped me to understand why they are used).

 (As a side note, we now have a GitHub Gistplugin installed for the blog so all the pasted code looks pretty)

-Mike is a Software Engineer at endjin with 4 years experience in solving technology problems for clients.
-He is a certified Microsoft Cloud Platform developer, and has experience building solutions utilising much of the Azure ecosystem.
+Mike is a Software Engineer at endjin with 5 years of experience in solving technology problems for clients.
+He is a certified Microsoft Cloud Platform developer, and has experience building solutions utilizing much of the Azure ecosystem.